AdobeDocs/uxp-indesign/src/pages/server/guides/index.md

 2. Save the text as a plain text file with the file extension .idjs.
 3. Execute the script in IDS.
 4. Open and view the exported PDF with Acrobat or Adobe Reader

-Congratulations!
-You have now created your first InDesign Server script.